 In this example, we have a database of objects that can be identified in any environment.
 That database is paired with location data, and a 3D view of the car’s environment.
 These two pieces, joined together in a scalable distributed network, are how a HERE autonomous car can orient itself on the road, and respond instantly to changing conditions.

 The ecosystem of information extends well beyond this example.
-When differences between the HD Live Map and a car’s data are detected, the information must be added to the cloud network.
-That new information has to be processed on its own, then distributed to other vehicles when deemed necessary.
-This enables Self Healing Maps, and it’s how HERE is continuing to enable autonomous vehicles.
+When differences between the HD Live Map and a car’s data are detected, the information must be added to the cloud.
+That new information has to be processed at the edge, then distributed to other vehicles when deemed necessary.
+This enables Self Healing Maps, and it’s how HERE is continuing to enable an autonomous world.